phoenix-rtos/phoenix-rtos-doc/ports/azure_sdk.md

 ## General information

-There are stored adaptations needed to run `azure-iot-sdk-c` on Phoenix-RTOS.
+There are stored adaptations needed to run `azure-iot-sdk-c` on Feniks-RTOS.

 Azure IoT C Software Development Kit provides the interface to communicate easily with Azure IoT Hub, Azure IoT Central, and Azure IoT Device Provisioning.
 It's intended for apps written in C99 (or newer) or C++.
 For more information